afunnydev/tinysociety/content/articles/2018-07-31-how-to-choose-the-right-tiny-house-appliances.md

 * Vacuum/hand-vac
 * Small appliances (see below)

-**Tiny House Small Appliances**
+**Tiny House small appliances**

 The items to be included in this section will be highly personal to each Tiny House dweller.
 I enjoy gourmet cooking and have a rather extensive number of small appliances in my Tiny House kitchen.
 Everyone will have a different ‘can’t live without’ list when it comes to small appliances.
 My personal list includes a Vitamix blender, electric kettle, food processor, food dehydrator, immersion blender, spice grinder, clothing iron, and an Instant Pot (which replaces a former rice cooker/steamer and a slow cooker, thus earning its real estate on my countertop).

-## How To Choose the Size of My Tiny House Appliances?
+## How to choose the size of my Tiny House appliances?

 Tiny Houses can potentially accommodate either full-size appliances or “miniature” appliances.
 Miniature appliances might include RV- or marine-specific appliances, apartment- or dorm-size appliances, “compact” appliances, or in certain cases, appliances created specifically for Tiny Houses, as the movement continues to grow and attract marketing angles.

 The size of the Tiny House appliances depends on available space and usage habits.
 Tiny House dwellers who dine out on a daily basis may be fine with few minimal kitchen appliances.
 A large family that enjoys home cooking might be better off with a full-size refrigerator/freezer combo and a reasonably-sized standard range/oven rather than a toaster oven and single burner cooktop.
 Think about your lifestyle habits and analyze your needs with regards to appliance use.
 To some degree, think in terms of ‘needs’ rather than ‘wants’ and consider adopting new habits that will allow for simpler or smaller appliances.

-## Are There Any Limitations to What Appliances I Can Choose if My Tiny House is on Wheels?
+## Are there any limitations to what appliances I can choose if my Tiny House is on wheels?

 There are a few types of appliances that are less conducive to a mobile Tiny House.